MB3hel/AUVControlBoard/docs/docs/devs/math.md

 We are given a target orientation as euler angles, $e_t$.
 This can be converted to a target orientation quaternion, $q_t$ using the formulas derived in later sections.

-*Note: For OHOLD1 things after this point are the same (see section below for details on how to get $q_t$ for OHOLD1).*
+*Note: For OHOLD1 obtaining $q_t$ is more complex.
+See the OHOLD1 section for details.
+However, what is done with $q_t$ from here on, is the same in OHOLD1 as it is in OHOLD2.*

 The vehicle's current orientation (as a quaternion) is also available from the IMU as $q_c$.
 We need to calculate a quaternion $q_d$ that represents the minimal rotation from $q_c$ to $q_t$.
 However, importantly we want $q_d$ to be a rotation in the vehicle's basis.
 Recall that right multiplication of quaternions are applied in the vehicle's basis.
 Thus, to describe the target orientation as the current orientation plus a rotation in the vehicle's basis